mabeyj/trilium-collection-views/README.md

 - Optional
 - Single value

 Sorts notes in the view.
-The value of this label is a comma-separated list of attribute names.
-Attribute names can be prefixed with `!` to sort values in descending order.
+The value of this label is a comma-separated list of attribute names, [property names](#note-properties), or [attribute paths](#attribute-paths).
+Names and paths can be prefixed with `!` to sort values in descending order.

 - If an attribute is a label, then notes are sorted by their values for that label.
 - If an attribute is a relation, then notes are sorted by the titles of notes targeted by the relation.